Manage Dying - Home Care

 2. Prescribing information for managing common end of life symptoms: Pain; anxiety and emotional distress; delirium that is causing distress; excessive secretions; nausea and vomiting; and shortness of breath.

 The caring@home project has resources to support people to be cared for and to die at home, if that is their choice.
-This factsheet (pdf 209kb) provides information about caring@home and outlines the resources the project has available to support Home Care Package providers.
+This factsheet provides information about caring@home and outlines the resources the project has available to support clinical services, patients and families.

 Syringe Drivers